How do I get in touch if I have an urgent query?

 Do I need to book if I’m arriving on foot or by bicycle?

 Yes, you will still need to book one ticket per person.
-Tickets are booked in advance using the main online booking system via the property web page.
+Tickets are booked in advance using the online booking system on our web page.
 You will need to show your ticket confirmation when you arrive for your visit.

 How will your booking system work?